20 Healthy Lunch Ideas That Aren’t Avocado Toast

 We all know that avocado is a fantastic, good-for-you ingredient; it’s versatile enough to be sweet or savory, has a fabulous texture, and it’s eye-catching on a social media feed.
 But it’s far from the only healthy toast idea.
 Have you seen the major likes that sweet potato toast has been getting?!

 To be clear, we’re not saying to ditch your avo-toast or to trade in your avocados for the orange spuds.
-We’re just offering up some other delicious and healthy ideas that taste great, don’t need filters to look good, and—most importantly—help boost your body goals!
-Some still require you to pull out that Ezekiel bread from the freezer, while the other snack ideas are totally sans toast.
-Check ’em out, and for more healthy eating ideas, be sure to turn to these 22 High-Protein, Low-Carb Snacks to Fight the 3 p.m.
-Slump.
+We’re just offering up some other delicious and healthy breakfast, lunch, and snack ideas that taste great, don’t need filters to look good, and—most importantly—help boost your body goals!
+Some still require you to pull out that Ezekiel bread from the freezer, while the other wholesome recipes are totally sans toast.

 Canned Salmon Mash